Optimization landscapes of variational quantum algorithms: Identification and Classification of Critical Points

 \begin{Theorem} Any critical point $U$ of the objective function $F(U)$ in~(\ref{Uloss}) is locally maximal (minimal) if and only if its Hessian matrix in Eq.~(\ref{Hessmatrix}) is negative (positive) semidefinite.
 Moreover, a critical point $\boldsymbol{\theta}^\prime$ is locally maximal (minimal) for $F(\boldsymbol{\theta})$ in~(\ref{fun1}) if and only if the Hessian matrix generated by $U(\boldsymbol{\theta}^\prime)$ is negative (positive) semidefinite, under Assumptions~\ref{assm1} and \ref{assm2}. \end{Theorem}

-Based on these two theorems, a complete framework is built up to reveal critical features of every optimization landscape, in the sense that Theorem~\ref{theo1} provides a criterion to identify critical points and Theorem~\ref{theo2} further provides a feasible way to classifying them.
-Moreover, it also works for non-critical points, and importantly, provides practical guidance to design gradient-based optimizers for $F(U)$ and $F(\boldsymbol{\theta})$.
+Based on these two theorems, a complete framework is built up to reveal critical features of every optimization landscape, in the sense that Theorem~\ref{theo1} provides a criterion to identify critical points and Theorem~\ref{theo2} further provides a feasible way to classify them.
+Moreover, it also works for non-critical points, and importantly, provides practical guidance to design gradient-based algorithms for the optimization of $F(U)$ and $F(\boldsymbol{\theta})$.

 Particularly, the critical-point condition~(\ref{condition}) must be violated by all non-critical points, and thus the first-order derivative in~(\ref{direction}) can be nonzero for some $A$.
 If matrix $A$ in $U(s,A)$ is chosen as